AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-infopanelpopup.md

 description: Info Panel Popup displays in the middle of the viewer area when a user activates an image map that has a rollover_key property defined in Dynamic Media Classic, and if info panel feature is properly configured for the viewer.
 solution: Experience Manager
 title: Info panel popup
-feature: "Dynamic Media Classic,Viewers,SDK/API,eCatalog"
+feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
-role: "Developer,Business Practitioner"
+role: Developer,Business Practitioner
 ---

 # Info panel popup{#info-panel-popup}